Understanding Different Control Flow Statements in C# (With Examples)

 }

-v `else if` statement: It allows you to specify multiple conditions to evaluate in sequence.
+Allows you to test multiple conditions in sequence.

 if (condition1)